Get Real (American TV series)

-Get Real is an American comedy-drama series that aired on the Fox Network and ran from September 1999 to April 2000.
-It follows the fictional Green family headed by parents Mitch and Mary and consisting of three teenagers—Meghan, Cameron, and Kenny.
+Get Real is an American teen comedy-drama television series that aired on the Fox Network and ran from September 1999 to April 2000.
+It follows the fictional Green family headed by parents Mitch and Mary and consisting of three teenagers – Meghan, Cameron, and Kenny.
 It stars Eric Christian Olsen, Jesse Eisenberg, Anne Hathaway, Debrah Farentino, and Jon Tenney.
 The series marked both Hathaway and Eisenberg's onscreen debuts.
-Hathaway and Olsen portrayed the older siblings to Eisenberg’s central character.

 Premise

 The series follows the dysfunctional Green family.
 Parents Mitch and Mary, who first became parents when they were teenagers, find their marriage has hit the skids.
 Oldest child Meghan is an achiever who is nominated for class valedictorian and is accepted to UC Berkeley, but she drops a bombshell on her parents when she announces she is foregoing college.
 Middle child Cameron is a slacker who upsets his mom by bringing girls to stay over for the night.
 Youngest child Kenny is awkward and a target of bullies.
-Living with the Greens is Mary’s mom Elizabeth, who has taken up residence in their home after the death of her husband.
+Living with the Greens is Mary's mom Elizabeth, who has taken up residence in their home after the death of her husband.
+Mitch comes from a Reform Jewish family.
+Mary comes from a Catholic family.

 The Green kids periodically address the camera, a technique show creator Clyde Phillips employed in his previous teen series Parker Lewis Can't Lose.
 These asides to the audience are sometimes delivered in a sarcastic tone that references popular culture and other TV shows.
 In the pilot, Meghan comments to the audience, "I know what you're thinking.
-'This is another one of those smart-ass shows where the kids talk to the audience' like on um, Dawson’s Creek, which, actually come to think of it, I'm not even sure does voice-overs.
+'This is another one of those smart-ass shows where the kids talk to the audience' like on um, Dawson's Creek, which, actually come to think of it, I'm not even sure does voice-overs.
 See, personally I wouldn't be caught dead watching it because there is nothing more obnoxious than self-aware teens who know more about life's great mysteries than their parents.
 And don't worry, we're not gonna get all sturmy-eyed either like on My So-Called Life.
 Although, you know, that chick didn't do so bad for herself."